AZNPRIDESW/INST377-Chin/README.md

 # INST377-Chin

-#
-# Hello, My name is Kyle Chin
-#
- #I hope to learn more about web application and data manipulations.
+Hello, My name is Kyle Chin.
+I hope to learn more about web application and data manipulations.